nordeim/Maria-Family-Clinic/maria-family-clinic/SERVICE-AVAILABILITY-INTEGRATION-COMPLETE.md

 ## 🏁 **CONCLUSION**

-The Service Availability Tracking System has been successfully integrated into the Maria Family Clinic application.
+The Service Availability Tracking System has been successfully integrated into the My Family Clinic application.
 All components are functional, tested, and ready for production use.
 The system provides comprehensive real-time availability tracking, conflict resolution, mobile optimization, and offline support as requested.

 **Next Steps**:
 1. Access `/availability-demo` for hands-on demonstration